At Rush, our mission to provide excellent health care extends not only to those who enter our doors. It also includes the members of our community.

-In fiscal year 2013 Rush provided more than $183 million in unreimbursed care for our patients.
+In fiscal year 2014 Rush provided nearly $172 million in unreimbursed care for our patients.
 Unreimbursed care includes the following:

 Charity care: Provided at reduced or no cost to patients who supply information identifying their qualification for financial assistance under one of Rush’s policies.

 Unrecoverable patient debt: Payments expected but not made by patients for health services that Rush provided.

 Partially reimbursed care: Care not fully reimbursed by Medicare and Medicaid for patients covered by these programs.

 Rush ranks among the top 10 hospitals in Illinois in both the number of Medicaid (public aid) patients treated and the total number of days these patients spent in the hospital.

 In fiscal year 2014, Rush provided more than $44 million in funding to help cover the costs of training the next generation of physicians, nurses and allied health professionals — many of whom practice in Illinois after graduation.

 Rush provided more than $15 million this past fiscal year to support research activities aimed at improving care for a wide range of patient populations.
 Projects supported by Rush include the following: